ArjunDev17/invoice-generator/README.md

 This project, **invoice-generator**, is a Node.js app for easy invoice generation.
 Built with Express.js, it includes user authentication, product management, and quotation generation.
 Structured for maintainability and scalability, it leverages modern web development practices to provide a robust invoicing solution.
 ### Invoice Generator

-This is a full-stack web application built using Node.js, Express.js, MongoDB, and NestJS.
+This is a full-stack web application built using Node.js, Express.js,and MongoDB.
 The application allows users to create and download invoices in PDF format.

 ## Tech Stack